apache/arrow/docs/source/cpp/streaming_execution.rst

 ------------

-There is no Select-K-SinkNode available as an entity within the source, but the behavior is defined with the options `arrow::compute::SelectKOptions` which is a defined by using :struct:`OrderBySinkNode` definition.
+There is no Select-K-SinkNode available as an entity within the source, but the behavior is defined with the options :class:`arrow::compute::SelectKOptions` which is a defined by using :struct:`OrderBySinkNode` definition.
 This option returns a sink node that receives inputs and then compute top_k/bottom_k.